Astros Executive's Rant At Reporters Draws Firestorm On Eve Of Series

 "They think that they can raise awareness for the topic and they want to keep talking about this.
 But then when people ask them to talk about it, they act like they are the aggrieved parties in this situation."

 In a column revealing the incident, Apstein did not focus on her colleague.
-She wrote Taubman's outburst reflects a "forgive and forget" approach to domestic violence.
-The league put out a statement Tuesday saying it took domestic violence seriously and would investigate the incident.
-It noted the Astros were disputing her account.
+She wrote that Taubman's outburst reflects a "forgive-and-forget" approach by major league baseball to domestic violence.
+The league put out a statement Tuesday saying it takes domestic violence seriously and will investigate the incident.
+It noted that the Astros were disputing her account.

-In a formal statement, the Astros, defended Taubman aggressively, calling Apstein's column "misleading and completely irresponsible" and saying the executive was just supporting a player.
+In a formal statement, the Astros defended Taubman aggressively, calling Apstein's column "misleading and completely irresponsible" and saying the executive was just supporting a player.
 The team said it was "extremely disappointed in Sports Illustrated's attempt to fabricate a story where one does not exist."

 The Astros have had a rocky relationship with the media in the recent past.
 The club tossed a reporter from the Detroit Free Press out of the team's locker room after star pitcher Justin Verlander didn't want to take his questions.
 The team barred another reporter from the hometown Houston Chronicle.

 "It's just arrogance.
 That is what the organizational philosophy with the Houston Astros is," ESPN baseball columnist Jeff Passan said on Outside the Lines.
 "The Astros always, when they are attacked, will attack back.
-And that's what this was, despite the fact that we're on Day One of the World Series...talking about this, and not Gerrit Cole versus Max Scherzer."
+And that's what this was, despite the fact that we're on Day 1 of the World Series ... talking about this and not Gerrit Cole versus Max Scherzer."

 Subsequently on Tuesday, the team issued a more contrite statement pointing to its involvement in domestic violence initiatives.
-And on Tuesday afternoon, Taubman released his own apology, saying he was overexuberent - and misunderstood.
+And on Tuesday afternoon, Taubman released his own apology, saying he was overexuberant — and misunderstood.

-"My over-exuberance in support of a player has been misrepresented as a demonstration of a regressive attitude about an important social issue," he wrote, in the statement.
+"My over-exuberance in support of a player has been misrepresented as a demonstration of a regressive attitude about an important social issue," he wrote in the statement.
 "Those that know me know that I am a progressive member of the community, and a loving and committed husband and father.
 I hope that those who do know me understand that the Sports Illustrated article does not reflect who I am or my values.
 I am sorry if anyone was offended by my actions."